-The goal, says Eecutive Drector Arlys Raymond, is to raise $100,000 by year’s end for updates needed to the 90-year-old building that once housed a bakery.
-Currently the center gets about 60 percent of its $525,000 annual budget from studio rentals, about 20 percent from grants and 20 percent from other contributions.
+The goal, says Executive Director Arlys Raymond, is to raise $100,000 by year’s end for updates to the 90-year-old building that once housed a bakery.
+The center gets about 60 percent of its $525,000 annual budget from studio rentals, about 20 percent from grants and 20 percent from other contributions.

-Members of the public can visit the complex, at 561 NW 32nd Street, to watch artists at work any time.
-Most are on hand for the Bakehouse’s monthly opening reception on the second Friday of every month, 7-10 p.m.
+Members of the public can visit the complex, at 561 NW 32nd St., to watch artists at work any time.
+Most are on hand for the Bakehouse’s monthly opening reception from 7 to 10 p.m. on the second Friday of every month.

 In addition, the Bakehouse is hosting a four-session workshop series this fall and winter for emerging collectors, open to members for a reduced price.
 BAC’s annual raffle of artworks is Nov.
-9; admission tickets are $45 in advance. www.bacfl.org; 305-376-2828.
+9, with tickets $45 in advance; backfl.org, 305-376-2828.